immartian/imc/content/_index.md

 ---
 date: "2022-06-26T18:27:58+01:00"
-title: "A Timeless Journey of Recursive Emergence"
+title: "A Timeless Journey of Me or Nothingness: A Continuum of Recursive Emergence"
 ---
 >>>>>>>>> **From Before Time-Space: The Cosmological Layer**
 >>>>>>>>>